I love his songs. His voice is so wonderful. You can visit Suonerietelefono to download his songs as ringtones.

 The Phil Lynott statue was unveiled in Dublin's famous Temple Bar on the 19th of August 2005.

 Phil Lynott was born Philip Parris Lynott in West Bromwich, England on the 20th of August 1949.
 His mother was an Irish woman, Philomena Lynott, and his father was Cecil Parris, from British Guiana.
 When he was 8 years old, Phil was sent to live with his grandparents in Crumlin, Dublin.
 In 1965, Phil joined his first band.
 They were called The Black Eagles.
 3 year later, he and Brush Sheilds formed the back, Skid Row.
 This would be Phil's first time to sign with a manager, this was Ted Carroll, the same man who would later manager Thin Lizzy.
 Due to problems with his tonsils, Phil took a break from the band, during which time he was replaced as frontman.
 While recuperating, he learned how to play bass guitar.
-The next band that Phil Lynott joined was the short lived, Orphanage.
+The next band that Phil Lynott joined was the short-lived, Orphanage.

 In 1969 Phil Lynott formed the band, Thin Lizzy, along with Brian Downey, Eric Bell, and Eric Wrixon, though Wrixon left shortly after the band released their first single.
 The band would go on to achieve huge success, with hits such as Jailbreak, Whiskey in the Jar, and The Boys are Back in Town.
 The band saw a number of member changes and switches, with Phil Lynott always remaining as the enigmatic frontman.
 As drug abuse became a problem, the band began to fall apart, ultimately disbanding in 1983.
 Phil was becoming increasingly dependent upon drugs, which caused tensions in the band and began to adversely affect his health.